Low-Carb Chicken Salad with Basil and Parmesan

 - salt and fresh ground black pepper to taste

-- While the chicken cools, slice the basil leaves or cut with Herb Scissors and wash if needed, chop green onions, and measure the freshly-grated Parmesan.
+- While the chicken cools, slice the basil leaves or cut with Herb Scissors (affiliate link) and wash if needed, chop green onions, and measure the freshly-grated Parmesan.

 - When chicken is cool, dice it into pieces about 3/4 inch square and place into medium-sized bowl.